 Direct pay sessions are $185 and I accept BCBS (with Headway), as well as Aetna, United, Optum and Cigna (with Alma).

 I am also a writer and author of the #1Best Selling Book, Soundtrack Of A Misfit: Adventures in ADD & Addiction available on Amazon.
 It’s a coming of age memoir which highlights my personal struggles and accomplishments as an individual with both learning disabilities and ADHD.

 Soundtrack of a Misfit: Adventures in ADD & Addiction is my first large published work.
-A few of my poems have been included in small online poetry dedicated websites.
 My memoir was inspired by my struggles with Attention Deficit Disorder, as much as it was fueled by my passion for adventure and escape through music and (later) addiction.